tcalmant/ipopo/docs/refcards/remote_services.rst

 access to the service reference and implementation, in order to let transport providers access the methods and properties of the service.

+A remote caller can only reach the public API of an exported service: the name it gives is resolved by :func:`~pelix.utilities.get_remote_method`, which refuses the private and special members (leading underscore), the dotted names (``member.method``) and the attributes which aren't callable.
+Note that this is the only restriction applied: **every** public method of the exported service can be called, whether or not it is part of the exported specifications.

+.. versionchanged:: 3.2.2
+   The name given by the caller was previously passed to ``getattr()`` without any check, letting a caller reach any member of the service.

 Core Services
 -------------